flappletech/home/index.md

 ### _fPad micro out now, @ $2_

 The new fPad micro, starting at a low price of $2, with upgrade options making it $5, is availible to buy today.
 This version of an fPad mini ahd pro cameras, a redesigned exterior, and the series 3 chip.
-Get one today at your local flapple store, or email isaacnorthington@icloud.com
+Get one today at your local flapple store, or email flapple today.

 ### _Flapple Series 3 released at Flapple Event July_